Tii04/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13.
 Creates a script that takes a list of words as input then ptints only words that appear once.
 Task 14.
 Displays lines containing the pattern “root” from the file /etc/passwd.
 Task 15.
 Displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+Task 16.
+Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.